top of page

 20220419_113825.jpg

-CVCU is competitively priced with state universities in California at a tuition price point of $13K per year.
+CVCU is structured on a model of affordability, competitively priced with state universities in California at a tuition price point of $14K per year.
 Classes are built on a two-day model, and students are encouraged to work, intern, and serve in their local church on off-days so that they remain connected to the larger whole instead of developing a “college bubble.”
 CVCU is able to maintain this price point by utilizing a flattened hierarchical model that both enhances organizational communication flow and creates a fiscally responsible business model.

-According to the US Department of Education, CollegeCalc, Private School Review, and Cal Matters, comparative numbers for priate high school institutions in California and in Chula Vista specifically are as follows:
+According to the US Department of Education, CollegeCalc, Private School Review, and Cal Matters, comparative numbers for private high school institutions in California and in Chula Vista specifically are as follows:

 Analysis of Comparative Costs